mondeja/project-config/docs/reference/styling.rst

 ----------------------

 * Files are defined relative to the root directory of the project, which will be the current working directory if no other is passed in `--rootdir` CLI argument.
-* Paths terminated with `/` will be treated as directories using the Unix separator, even in Windows systems.
+* Paths terminated with ``/`` will be treated as directories using the Unix separator, even in Windows systems.

 ************************
 ``extends`` (`string[]`)
 ************************

 Array of strings to define other styles from which the current will extend.
+Extended rules will be executed before the rules of the current style.

 Can be defined with the same syntax of styles in configuration, from a local file, a URI resource...

-Extended rules will be executed before the rules of the current style.

-TODO: explain relative path discovering in remote URIs.
+Resources fetched can be defined with relative URIs to their fetchers locations.
+So giving a style located at ``gh://author/project/path/to/file.json5`` we can reference with ``extends`` to a resource located at ``gh://author/project/path/other/file.json5`` using ``extends: ["../other/file.json5"]`` inside the style ``gh://author/project/path/to/file.json5``.

 ************************
 ``plugins`` (`string[]`)